programmfabrik/easydb-documentation/en/sysadmin/konfiguration/produce/produce.md

-# File size für Download und Vorschau
+# File size for download and preview

 For each asset (picture, document, etc.) easydb provides automatically calculated variants of the asset, in order to be able to quickly display a small preview and to enable the download in uniform image sizes.